Web HostingDecember 16, 2025 199 views

 3. Note the suggested values for SPF and DKIM

-Step 2: Add SPF Record
+Step 2: Add the SPF Record

 In cPanel (Zone Editor)